This Jataka tale illustrates the perfection of character of endurance (viriya).

 After the battle, Aritthajanaka’s pregnant queen snuck out of the city disguised as a peasant with her gold and jewels hidden in a basket of rice.
 Indra, king of the gods, saw her sitting along the road hoping for someone to take her to the distant city of Kalacampa.
 He knew that her unborn son was the Bodhisatta, so he came to Earth as an old man driving a carriage and offered her a ride, magically making the sixty-league trip in a single night.

 In Kalacampa she met a renowned teacher who, entranced by the power of the Bodhisatta in her womb, took her in and cared for her.
 To protect her secret, he told everyone she was his long-lost sister.
 Her son, who she named Mahajanaka, was born soon after.
-Other children teased him by calling him the “the widow’s son,” and one day when he was breastfeeding he bit his mother and demanded to know who his father was: “If you do not tell me,” he said, “I will cut off your breast.”
+Other children teased him by calling him the “the widow’s son,” and one day while he was breastfeeding, he bit his mother and demanded to know who his father was: “If you do not tell me,” he said, “I will cut off your breast.”
 Once he learned the truth of his royal blood, he no longer had any shame about growing up fatherless and the other children’s teasing no longer upset him.

 By the time the Bodhisatta turned sixteen years old he was wise and handsome.
 He decided to go to his father’s home and seize the kingdom.
 His mother offered her treasure to fund his quest, but he only took half because he wanted to make money in trade as he traveled there.
 The same day he boarded a ship sailing to Suvannabhumi, the golden land of the east, where he could sell his cargo and raise money, his uncle the king fell ill.